FranklinMoux/Continuous-Cost-and-Sustainability-Optimization/README.md

-##Continuous Cost and Sustainability Optimization
+## Continuous Cost and Sustainability Optimization

-Best practices for cost and sustainability optimization will be the focus.
+- Best practices for 'cost and sustainability optimization' will be the focus.

-Shift costs and sustainability responsibilities from the Cloud Center of Excellence (CCoE) to end users and application owners aided by automation at scale.
+- Shift 'costs and sustainability responsibilities' from the 'Cloud Center of Excellence (CCoE)' to 'end users' and 'application owners' aided by automation at scale.

-Cost efficiency and implementation of mechanisms that empower application owners to have clear, actionable tasks for cost and sustainability optimization, building upon real-world use cases.
+- 'Cost efficiency and implementation of mechanisms' that empower application owners to have clear, actionable tasks for 'cost and sustainability optimization', building upon 'real-world use cases'.
 # Syntax.

 A tasty treats podcast for Web Developers.